karunakarrao/DevOps/Docker/Docker-notes.md

 build:
 ---------------------
-create a Dockerfile, then build the docker file using the below commands. commands are executed from the same directory. where Dockerfile is available.
+create a Dockerfile, then build the docker image using the below commands. commands are executed from the same directory. where Dockerfile is available.

 	$ docker build . 					--> this will build the image with out any tags or name for your build
 	$ docker image tag container-ID my_custom_nginx:latest 	--> this will add tags to the image